This essay appears in audio format at the beginning of The Portal Podcast, Episode 34.

 - The Eighth Day of Creation by Horace Judson, about the birth of molecular biology, is an amazing book you should both know and own.

-- Turkish is a much more beautiful language than Indonesian, but Indonesian is in fact much easier to learn and much more satisfying to learn then Turkish.
+- Turkish is a much more beautiful language than Indonesian, but Indonesian is in fact much easier to learn and much more satisfying to learn than Turkish.

-- Biology and music theory are far more accomplished fields than ecology and sociology, and would generally be better to major and if you are already college-bound.
+- Biology and music theory are far more accomplished fields than ecology and sociology, and would generally be better to major in if you are already college-bound.